lichtec/FSND-Project3/README.md

 1. To run the application simply use the current structure with all of the files.
 Basically, don't change anything.

+2. If you would like test data frun the following in the item_catalog directory.

+    >python lotsOfRecords.py

-2. The first step is to run the following command under the item_catalog directory.
+3. The first step is to run the following command under the item_catalog directory.
 It starts up the application and creates the empty db.
 Once this starts it will run on 0.0.0.0:5000 and is ready for use.

     >python run.py

-If you would like some test data follow the following steps.
-If not you are ready to begin using the item catalog.

-1. Hit ctrl-C to stop the application so we can run the script to add test data to the db.
-2. Run the following command under item_catalog directory to insert  values into the database for testing.

-    >python lotsOfRecords.py

-3. After it completes, there are values in the db and you can rerun the previous steps to start the application.
+4. To stop the application hit CTRL-C.

 ##Open Source Info
 * This application is using David Miller's template for Bootstrap.
 Please see the included folder for more information.